Root Canal in Shrewsbury, MA

 Sometimes a tooth that has received root canal therapy may fail to heal or pain may continue to persist.
-This can result in months or years following treatment.
+This can make itself known months or even years following treatment.
 If this is the case, root canal retreatment may be needed.
 Failure to heal may be the result of complex anatomy or undetected canals during the initial treatment.
-Other reasons include a crown/restoration that was not placed immediately following initial root canal treatment or new decay exposed the root canal filling to saliva resulting in contamination and/or infection.
+Other reasons include a crown/restoration that was not placed immediately following initial root canal treatment or when new decay exposed the root canal filling to saliva resulting in contamination and/or infection.
 Retreatment requires the root canal system to be re-cleaned and re-sealed.

 What is Root Canal Surgery?